Updated on

 • Poor environmental conditions

-Note: A risk diagnosis is not evidenced by signs and symptoms as the problem has not occurred yet and the goal of nursing interventions is aimed at prevention.
+A risk diagnosis is not evidenced by signs and symptoms as the problem has not yet occurred.
+Nursing interventions are aimed at prevention.

-Expected Outcomes:
+Expected outcomes:

-• Patient will remain free of respiratory infections
+• Patient will remain free of respiratory infections.

-• Patient will demonstrate improvement in the infectious process as evidenced by improved white blood count and improved symptoms
+• Patient will demonstrate improvement in the infectious process as evidenced by improved white blood count and improved symptoms.

-• Patient will prevent infection by proper hand hygiene and masking in public places
+• Patient will prevent infection by proper hand hygiene and masking in public places.

 1. Assess for signs of infection.